JeffreyDinackus/JeffreyDinackus/README.md

 ### This project provides high contrast colors on all website for colorblind people with 8 color schemes

-### DateEscape
+## DateEscape

-### Linux Quotes
+## Linux Quotes

-### Safe Walk
+## Safe Walk

 ![Safe walk homepage](./safewalk.png)

-This was a project for Patriot Hacks 2023.
+### This was a project for Patriot Hacks 2023

-The premise was that we wanted to provide accurate crime statistics for students at our college by scraping the colleges crime DB.
+### The premise was that we wanted to provide accurate crime statistics for students at our college by scraping the colleges crime DB

-I scapred my colleges DB, turned it into JSON, did some basic analytics in python and stuck it in a flask app.
+### I scapred my colleges DB, turned it into JSON, did some basic analytics in python and stuck it in a flask app.
 Then I built the HTML and passed the varaibles to the front end which was styled with bulma.
-I also added chatpt integration and a google maps custom made with all of the campuses.
+I also added chatpt integration and a google maps custom made with all of the campuses

-My teammate created some graphs with matplotlib for each campuses statistics.
+### My teammate created some graphs with matplotlib for each campuses statistics

-All in 24 hours!
+### All in 24 hours

-### Easy Asset Allocation Calc
+## Easy Asset Allocation Calc

 ## My website